 Mr. Fusco’s career of over thirty years in the energy industry began with his employment at Pacific Gas & Electric Company upon graduation from California State University, Sacramento with a B.S. in Mechanical Engineering in 1984.
 He joined Goldman Sachs thirteen years later as a Vice President with responsibility for commodity trading and marketing of wholesale electricity, a role that led to the creation of Orion Power Holdings, an independent power producer that Mr. Fusco helped found with backing from Goldman Sachs, where he served as President and Chief Executive Officer from 1998-2002.
 In 2004, he was asked to serve as Chairman and Chief Executive Officer of Texas Genco LLC by a group of private institutional investors, and successfully managed the transition of that business from a subsidiary of a regulated utility to a strong and profitable independent company, generating a more than 5-fold return for shareholders upon its merger with NRG in 2006.

 G. Andrea Botta is Chairman of the Board of Directors.
 Mr. Botta has served as President of Glenco LLC, (“Glenco”) a private investment company since February 2006.
 Prior to joining Glenco, Mr. Botta served as Managing Director of Morgan Stanley from 1999 to February 2006.
-Before joining Morgan Stanley, he was President of EXOR America, Inc. (formerly IFINT-USA, Inc.) from 1993 until September 1999 and for more than five years prior thereto, Vice President of Acquisitions of IFINT-USA, Inc. He currently serves on the Board of Directors of Graphic Packaging Holding Company.
+Before joining Morgan Stanley, he was President of EXOR America, Inc. (formerly IFINT-USA, Inc.) from 1993 until September 1999 and for more than five years prior thereto, Vice President of Acquisitions of IFINT-USA, Inc. From March 2008 until February 2018, Mr. Botta served on the Board of Directors of Graphic Packaging Holding Company.
 Mr. Botta earned a degree in Economics and Business Administration from the University of Torino in 1976.

 Vicky A. Bailey is a Director, Chairman of the Governance and Nominating Committee and a member of the Audit Committee.
 Since November 2005, Ms. Bailey has been President of Anderson Stratton International, LLC, a strategic consulting and government relations company in Washington, D.C.
 She was a partner with Johnston & Associates, LLC, a public relations firm in Washington, D.C., from March 2004 through October 2006.
 Prior to joining Johnston & Associates, LLC, Ms. Bailey served as Assistant Secretary for the Office of Policy and International Affairs of the U.S. Department of Energy from 2001 through February 2004.
 From 2000 until May 2001, she was President and a Director of PSI Energy, Inc., the Indiana electric utility subsidiary of Cinergy Corp.
 Prior to joining PSI Energy, Ms. Bailey was a Commissioner on the Federal Energy Regulatory Commission beginning in 1993.
 Ms. Bailey currently serves as a Director of EQT Corporation, a publicly traded petroleum and natural gas exploration and pipeline company and Battelle Memorial Institute, a private nonprofit applied science and technology development company in Columbus Ohio.
 In January 2010, Ms. Bailey was appointed as a member of the Secretary of Energy’s Blue Ribbon Commission on America’s Nuclear Future.
 She received a B.S. in Industrial Management from Purdue University and completed the Advanced Management Program at the Wharton School in 2013.